timfuller1998-glitch/Fuller-Feuds/replit.md

-# Opinion Feud Platform
+# Fuller Feuds Platform

 ## Overview
-Opinion Feud is a modern platform for facilitating meaningful discussions through text-based debates, live streaming, and AI-powered insights.
-It enables users to create and participate in debates, share opinions, and engage in real-time discussions.
-Key features include X-style (Twitter-like) public content browsing for SEO, topic-based debate matching, privacy controls, AI-generated cumulative opinions summarizing community perspectives and tracking sentiment, and the ability to attach reference links to opinions.
+Fuller Feuds is a modern platform for facilitating meaningful 1v1 debates with no comments, no noise, and no crowd.
+Users submit opinions that change the summary, engage in structured debates, and see both sides or step in to change some minds.
+The platform features X-style (Twitter-like) public content browsing for SEO, topic-based debate matching, privacy controls, AI-generated cumulative opinions summarizing community perspectives, and clean 1v1 debate experiences that break echo chambers one fair fight at a time.

 ## User Preferences
 Preferred communication style: Simple, everyday language.